-I started by putting the condensed milk, dark chocolate and milk chocolate into a pan on a low heat.
-I let it melt, then stirred it together.
+Start by putting the condensed milk, dark chocolate and milk chocolate into a pan on a low heat.
+Let it melt, and stir it together.
+Take it off the heat and beat in the sieved icing sugar.
+Put half of the fudge mixture into the bottom of a lined 8″ square tin.

 - 300 g Milk Chocolate